strapdata/basketapp/README.md

 ```

 Then, our **BasketControllerTest** also implements a JUnit5 extension to open and cleanup Elassandra node before and
 after each tests.
-The **testElassandraStorage** test our elasticsearch nested query on baskets.
+The **testElassandraStorage** tests our elasticsearch nested query on the baskets index.

 ```Java
 @MicronautTest